The Anatomy Lesson (Roth novel): Critical reception

-The Anatomy Lesson is the least well-received of the Zuckerman trilogy Zuckerman Bound, though the book was a finalist for the National Book Critics Circle Award for Fiction and the National Book Award.
-In The Observer in 1984, Martin Amis wrote, "'The Anatomy Lesson' may be the third and final installment of the Zuckerman trilogy, but it is also Roth's second consecutive novel about what success is like.
+The Anatomy Lesson was a finalist for the National Book Critics Circle Award for Fiction and the National Book Award.
+In The Observer in 1984, Martin Amis wrote, "The Anatomy Lesson may be the third and final installment of the Zuckerman trilogy, but it is also Roth's second consecutive novel about what success is like.
 Such fixity!...
 He has now written two autobiographical novels about the consequences of writing autobiographical novels," adding, "no modern writer, perhaps no writer, has taken self-examination so far and so literally."
 In The New Yorker, John Updike was more complimentary finding, "The postmodernist writer's bind is expressed in flat authoritative accents reminiscent of Hemingway...Throughout, a beautiful passion to be honest propels the grinding, whining paragraphs.
 Yet, though lavish with laughs and flamboyant invention, The Anatomy Lesson seemed to this Roth fan the least successful of the Zuckerman trio, the least objectified and coherent."